-The Perceptive Credit Facility provides for term loans of up to an aggregate principal amount of \$100.0 million, all of which has been drawn down and is currently outstanding.
-Borrowings under the Perceptive Credit Facility bear interest at a rate per annum equal to 7.5% plus the greater of (i) onemonth LIBOR and (ii) 3.5%; provided, however, that upon, and during the continuance of, an Event of Default, the interest rate will automatically increase by an additional 400 basis points.
-We are required to make monthly payments of interest during the term of the Perceptive Credit Facility of approximately \$0.9 million, with all principal and unpaid interest due at maturity.
-The Perceptive Credit Facility has a maturity date of March 1, 2024, subject to acceleration pursuant to the Perceptive Credit Agreement, including upon an Event of Default.
-All of our obligations under the Perceptive Credit Facility are secured by a first-priority lien and security interest in substantially all of our and our subsidiaries' tangible and intangible assets, including intellectual property, and all of the equity interests in our subsidiaries.
+The Hayfin Credit Facility provides for a senior secured term loan facility in an aggregate principal amount of up to \$175.0 million, of which \$150.0 million has been drawn down and is currently outstanding.
+Borrowings under the Hayfin Credit Facility bear interest at a rate per annum equal to 9.5% plus the greater of (i) one- or three-month SOFR as we elect and (ii) 1.25%, as more fully described in "Liquidity and Capital Resources"; provided, however, that upon, and during the continuance of, an Event of Default, the interest rate will automatically increase by an additional 300 basis points.
+We are currently required to make monthly payments of interest during the term of the Hayfin Credit Facility of approximately \$1.1 million, with all principal and unpaid interest due at maturity.
+The Hayfin Credit Facility has a maturity date of March 23, 2027, subject to acceleration pursuant to the Hayfin Credit Agreement, including upon an Event of Default.
+All of our obligations under the Hayfin Credit Facility are secured by a first-priority lien and security interest in substantially all of our and our subsidiaries' tangible and intangible assets, including intellectual property, and all of the equity interests in our subsidiaries.

 Our current cash, cash equivalents and accounts receivable will not be sufficient to repay all of our current outstanding debt obligations as they mature.
-If we are unable to obtain additional financing and are otherwise unable to become profitable and generate cash from operations in the amounts necessary to repay our outstanding debt obligations when due, including as a result of the impact of the COVID-19 pandemic, our creditors would be able to accelerate all of the amounts due and, in the case of the Perceptive Credit Facility, seek to enforce their security interests, which could lead to our creditors taking immediate possession of and selling substantially all of our assets with no return provided to our stockholders.
+If we are unable to obtain additional financing and are otherwise unable to become profitable and generate cash from operations in the amounts necessary to repay our outstanding debt obligations when due, including as a result of the impact of the COVID-19 pandemic, our creditors would be able to accelerate all of the amounts due and, in the case of the Hayfin Credit Facility, seek to enforce their security interests, which could lead to our creditors taking immediate possession of and selling substantially all of our assets with no return provided to our stockholders.